adhearsion/adhearsion-website/views/docs/getting-started/freeswitch.md

 To record calls, make sure to create the `/var/punchblock/record` directory with permissions set to allow the user running freeswitch to access this directory.

+Lastly, if FreeSWITCH was already running, remember to run the `reloadxml` command via the FreeSWITCH console to reload the config files.

 ## Installing and Configuring Adhearsion

 Please read and follow the instructions in the general [Installation](/docs/getting-started/installation) guide before continuing on to the following FreeSWITCH-specific Adhearsion configuration.